List of Hot Black Singles number ones of 1989

 The two number ones achieved by British group Soul II Soul and featured vocalist Wheeler within three months in 1989 would prove to be their only appearances in the peak position on the Hot Black Singles listing.
 Twelve other acts reached number one on the chart for the first time during 1989.
 Vanessa Williams gained her first chart-topper in February, followed by Surface in March and Today in April.
 In June, the hip hop trio De La Soul reached number one for the first and only time.
 Later in the year, Peabo Bryson, Chuckii Booker, Babyface, Teddy Riley featuring Guy, Eric Gable, Regina Belle, and Miki Howard all gained their first chart-toppers.
 Riley was a member of the group Guy but was given separate credit on the number-one single "My Fantasy", which was taken from the soundtrack of the film Do the Right Thing; all of the group's other chart entries were credited simply to Guy.
 The rapper Heavy D also made his first appearance in the top spot when he guested on the track "Just Coolin'" by LeVert.
 "Batdance" by Prince, taken from the soundtrack album of the film Batman, and "Miss You Much" by Janet Jackson topped both the Hot Black Singles chart and Billboards pop chart, the Hot 100, during 1989.
 In contrast, "Girl I Got My Eyes On You" by Today reached number one on the black chart but failed to enter the Hot 100 at all.

 Chart history

-Babyface (pictured in 2013) had two number ones in 1989.
+Babyface (pictured in 2013) co-wrote several of the year's number ones.

 Roberta Flack (pictured in 1995) topped the chart for the first time in over ten years.

 Hip hop trio De La Soul (pictured in 2002) gained their first number one with "Me Myself and I".

 Stephanie Mills (pictured in 2020) had two number ones in 1989.